nabla-ml/nabla/docs/api/utils/accelerator.md

 **Source**: `nabla.utils.max_interop`

-## Description

 Create an Accelerator device instance with the specified GPU ID.

 Args:
     device_id: GPU ID (default is 0)

-## Returns
+Returns:
     An instance of the Accelerator class for the specified GPU.